TomPace101/nanopore_diffusion/notes.md

 The answer is a pipe, or a standard file you read in.
 Or something like that.

+Pipes: have a function that can read in a request from stdin.

 Unresolved issues/questions:
 - classes listed as TBD below.